A simple timesheet template, or an easy one, which do you want?

 The simplest timesheet possible would be one that logs an employee name, a date, and hours worked.
 It’s pretty much the old punch-in, punch out, timecard.
 It would certainly be easy to use, but does it capture the data companies need?

-Most organizations need to capture data such as: customers, projects, project tasks, perhaps the type of work, notes, overtime and billing codes etc. There may also be important rules like minimum hours, who can work on which projects, when timesheets must be posted by, an approval process, who has access to approvals, etc.
+How do you make a simple timesheet?
+Most organizations need to capture data such as: customers, projects, project tasks, perhaps the type of work, notes, overtime and billing codes etc. Companies want a simple weekly timesheet, but there are often important rules such as minimum hours, who can work on which projects, when timesheets must be posted by, an approval process, who has access to approvals, etc.

-Each additional piece of information needed makes the timesheet system more sophisticated and makes the timesheet less simple and more unfriendly.
-This is the challenge most customers have – they need a sophisticated timesheet system, but they also need timesheet entry to be simple and easy for end-users.
+Each additional timesheet rule needed makes the timesheet system more sophisticated and makes the timesheet less simple and more unfriendly.
+This is the challenge most customers have – how do you have a sophisticated timesheet system with the rules and complexity needed for the business, but also have the simple timesheet entry that end-users need?

 No one should ever need training to enter a timesheet!